 San Diego consistently ranks as one of America’s most livable cities.
-This is of course if you can afford the insane cost of housing.
-Otherwise you might be living in a card board box, albeit a fairly centrally located one.
-San Diego’s harbor is packed with lavish boats, but there is also no shortage of people living out of tents and shopping carts close by.
-San Diego boasts a plethora of sunshine and great weather, making outdoor activities one of the highlights of visiting this lovely city.
-A very short distance across the bay from San Diego lies one of America’s most premium pieces of real estate, Coronado island.
-By car, you can get to the island over the San Diego-Coronado bridge.
-But the island is also very accessible without a car as renting a bike on Coronado Island is easy.
+Lots of sunshine and warm weather make outdoor activities one of the highlights of visiting this lovely city.
+A very short distance across the bay from San Diego is one of America’s most premium pieces of real estate, Coronado island.
+You can get to the island over the San Diego-Coronado bridge by car.
+But the island is also very accessible without a car.
+Renting a bike on Coronado Island is easy too!

 Renting a bicycle is really worthwhile because the island is too big to navigate by foot.
 We also drove the island in a rental car but I preferred it via bicycle.
 Aside from some stunning and relaxing vistas, you can get up close and personal with some interesting real estate.
 Homes in Coronado range from lavish to the most opulent of mansions and there are some creative architectural styles, with some homes resembling Mexican style pueblos (at 100 times the cost of an authentic one!).